tetloose/tetloose-wp/Docs/Wordpress/first-load.md

 Goto **Users** -> **{user-name}-dev** and update your profile.

 Add First / Last Name and Nickname.
-Other wise Wordpress will show your username, this is a big securiy flaw, so fill out this info first.
+Other wise Wordpress will show your username, this is a big security flaw, so fill out this info first.

 ### Theme